dyspop/responsysrest/README.rst

 Update Content Library Document
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Updates a document in ``/contentlibrary/`` if it's already there.
+Updates a document in ``/contentlibrary/`` if it’s already there.
 Takes a document system path, not document data or other protocol path.

 ::